IndoNLP/nusa-crowd/README.md

 * Please claim a dataset only if you intend to work on it.
 We'll try to check in within 3 days to ensure you have the help you need.
 Don't hesitate to contact the admins!
 We are ready to help 💪!

 * If you have already claimed a dataset prior to (2022/06/01), we will check in on **Friday (2022/06/10)**.
-If we do not hear back via GitHub issues OR a message to the Discord admins on general, we will make the dataset open for other participants by **Saturday (2022/06/11)**.
+If we do not hear back via GitHub issues OR a message to the Discord admins in general, we will make the dataset open for other participants by **Saturday (2022/06/11)**.

 * If things are taking longer than expected - that is totally ok!
 Please let us know via GitHub issues (preferred) or by asking a question in the [WhatsApp group](https://chat.whatsapp.com/Jn4nM6l3kSn3p4kJVESTwv).